Flanders1914/544/README.md

 - `--skip-problems IDs`: Comma-separated list of problem IDs to skip
 - `--max-problems NUM`: Maximum number of problems to test
 - `--difficulty {easy,medium,hard}`: Filter problems by difficulty
+- `--evaluate-only`: Only evaluate existing generated code without regenerating
+- `--force-evaluation`: Force re-evaluation of problems even if they were already processed

 ## Output Structure